-• Grant Thornton's report identified instances of non-compliance with the Federal Financial Management Improvement Act of 1996 (FFMIA) Section 803(a), as described in the material weakness, in which OPM's financial management systems did not substantially comply with the Federal financial management systems requirements.
-The results of Grant Thornton's tests of FFMIA Section 803(a) disclosed no instances of substantial noncompliance with the applicable Federal accounting standards and the application of the United States Government Standard General Ledger at the transaction level.
+• Grant Thornton's report identified instances of non-compliance with the Federal Financial Management Improvement Act (FFMIA) Section 803(a), as described in the section titled Material Weakness - Information Systems Control Environment, in which OPM's financial management systems did not substantially comply with the Federal financial management systems requirements.
+The results of Grant Thornton's tests of FFMIA Section 803(a) requirements disclosed no instances of substantial noncompliance with applicable Federal accounting standards and the application of the United States Standard General Ledger at the transaction level.